 Franchising was the next step in the business plan, and in 1974 the first Subway franchise opened in Connecticut.

 The first Subway logo was used with slight changes until 2002, when the logo most people are familiar with was introduced, shown below, in use from 2002-2016.

-the next stage of the Subway logo evolution was unveiled last week with somewhat of a return to the original look, losing the italics and adding more curves.
+Then in 2016, with somewhat of a return to the original look, the Subway logo lost the italics and found more curves.

 Today, Subway employs 450,000 people across 44,000 outlets in 111 countries.
 According to Forbes, Peter Buck has amassed a fortune of $3.6 billion.
 Fred DeLuca died at the age of 67 in 2015, with a net worth of $3.5 billion.

-The new logo will rollout across all Subway locations from early 2017.
+The new logo began rollout across all Subway locations in early 2017.